PanicStation.org

 What to do now

-• Call the person using a number you already have saved (not a number sent in the message).
+• Call the person using a number you already have saved, not a number sent in the message.

 • Say you can call them, call someone close to them, or call emergency services on their behalf.

 • Arrange your own transport and keep your own way home.
-Don’t get into their car.

 5. Set up a simple safety net before you leave home.